ammarshahzad365/Trace-Implementation/data-acquisition/DATA_STORAGE_REPORT.md

 ---

-## 8. A full 5-source traversal (proof the graph actually connects end-to-end)
+## 8. A full 5-source traversal (proof the five sources connect end-to-end)

 Chaining the structured edges above (§7.1–7.5), a single concrete path touches all five sources without ever leaving a verified, structured field: